What is Our Ministry?

 Community Ministers

-Commissioned Community Ministers are laity who are in a formal ministerial relationship with a Unitarian Universalist congregation.
+Commissioned Community Ministers are laity who are in a formal ministerial relationship with a Unitarian Universalist congregation to perform a ministry of service.

-Many Commissioned Community Ministers were once clergy in other denominations, and many hold Master of Divinity Degrees or higher.
-Many are employed religious leadership positions (such as institutional chaplains).
+Some Commissioned Community Ministers were once clergy in other denominations but have since left ethically, or people engaged in extensive spiritual director programs, and many hold Master of Divinity Degrees, Theological Degrees or higher.
+Many are employed religious leadership positions (such as institutional chaplains) or completed CPE.

 Our organization permits Commissioned Community Ministers to use either secular or academic titles, or to optionally use the title "Deacon."
 Some may wear the distinctive stole of the Diaconate (a stole worn over the left shoulder as a sash) when engaging in ceremonial activities.